Category Archives: Roberta GA

 Roberta Historic District, National Register of Historic Places

-The text on the monument gives a good overview of Colonel Hawkins’ life.
-Some of the language wouldn’t be used today, such as referring to Native Americans as ‘savages’.
+The text on this monument gives a good overview of Colonel Hawkins’ life.
+[Some of the language would hopefully not be used today, such as referring to Native Americans as ‘savages’.
+I don’t think it’s “politically correct” to find that offensive].
 Erected in 1931 by the United States government to commemorate the life and public service of Colonel Benjamin Hawkins, who was born in Warren County, N. C. August 15, 1754 and died at the Creek Indian Agency on the Flint River, June 6, 1816.
 He was a student at Princeton and shortly after the beginning of the Revolution became a member of General Washington’s staff with the rank of Colonel, serving with distinction throughout the war.
 He was one of the first senators from North Carolina and was conspicuous for his interest in Indian affairs.
 Colonel Hawkins was asked by General Washington to assume jurisdiction over all the Indian tribes south of the Ohio River.
 At the height of his career he came to Georgia and established his home among the Creek Indians on the banks of the Flint River in Crawford County.
 He built the fort which was named in his honor on the Ocmulgee River at Macon and lived there while the fort was being erected, but his permanent home was at the Creek Agency.
 His body lies on a bluff overlooking the Flint River where he lived among the savage tribes for 16 years, a man of letters, a mediator of peace and faithful unto death.

 Colonel Benjamin Hawkins – Public Domain Image via Wikipedia